babel/website/docs/options.md

 Default: `true`<br />

-`true` will attempt to load an input sourcemap from the file itself, if it contains a `//# sourceMappingURL=...` commment.
+`true` will attempt to load an input sourcemap from the file itself, if it contains a `//# sourceMappingURL=...` comment.
 If no map is found, or the map fails to load and parse, it will be silently discarded.

 If an object is provided, it will be treated as the source map object itself.